 The session was suspended after a few minutes on Tuesday when his lawyers did not show and the presiding judge appointed three lawyers to represent him.
 The new lawyers were given 45 days to prepare and the trial is due to resume on September 7.

 When the victims first brought their case in Senegal in 2000, courts ruled they did not have the authority to try crimes committed in Chad.
+The African Union later refused to extradite Habre to face trial in Belgium and asked Senegal to pass legislation giving its courts jurisdiction for foreign crimes.

 It was not until President Macky Sall took office in Senegal in 2012 that the process picked up speed, with the creation of the Extraordinary African Tribunal a year later.